Please note: the daily parking rate is $5 per day.

 Some permits should be displayed on the front dash of the vehicle.
 Permits of this type include, but are not limited to, special event permits, dispenser permits, Park and Ride permits, and one-day visitor/event permits.
 These permits must be displayed on the driver's side dash and should be clearly visible from the outside of the vehicle.

 Permits which have been lost or stolen should be reported to the Campus Safety.

 Campus Safety may notify the Glendora Police Department, the Dean of Students, or the appropriate administrator so that further disciplinary action may be taken when appropriate.

-The Campus Safety Office may discuss the consequences of possessing a stolen permit with the person in possession.
-Criminal charges may be filed with the District Attorney.
-The individual, if a student, will be referred to the Dean of Students.
+Campus Safety may discuss the consequences of possessing a stolen permit with the person in possession.
+Criminal charges may be filed with the district attorney.
+The individual, if a student, will be referred to the dean of students.
 If the individual is an employee, then the appropriate administrator will be notified.